meshailabs-org/meshai-guides/mcp-integration.md

 ## MeshAI MCP Server

-The MeshAI MCP server (`mcp.meshai.dev`) provides a bridge between AI assistants and your MeshAI agents, allowing you to:
+The MeshAI MCP server (`https://mcp.meshai.dev/v1/mcp`) provides a Model Context Protocol interface that enables AI assistants like Claude to interact with your MeshAI infrastructure.
+This integration allows you to:

 - **Execute Agent Tasks**: Run any registered MeshAI agent directly from your AI conversation
-- **Orchestrate Workflows**: Trigger complex multi-agent workflows through simple commands
+- **Orchestrate Workflows**: Trigger complex multi-agent workflows through simple natural language commands
-- **Access Real-time Data**: Query agent status, execution history, and performance metrics
+- **Monitor Operations**: Check task status, view results, and track system performance
-- **Manage Resources**: Create, update, and monitor agents across different frameworks
+- **Manage Resources**: List agents, query capabilities, and control task execution
+- **Batch Processing**: Execute multiple tasks in parallel for improved efficiency

+The MCP server acts as a secure gateway to your MeshAI deployment, requiring API key authentication to ensure only authorized access to your agents and workflows.

 ## Getting Started